dc27/scotland_stats_maps/CONTRIBUTING.md

-  reverse_colours = FALSE (default is light colour for low numbers, to reverse this, change this value to TRUE), by_pop = FALSE, (if it's useful to allow the user to compare the value/1000 people then set this to TRUE), url = "link_to_data", notes = "The data was collected every three years."
+  reverse_colours = FALSE (default is light colour for low numbers, to reverse this, change this value to TRUE), by_pop = FALSE, (if it's useful to allow the user to compare the value/1000 people then set this to TRUE), url = "link_to_data", notes = c("The data was collected every three years.", "In the app, each element of this vector is given a new paragraph") )
-)
 ```
 e.g.